sophoniast123/Digital-witness-hub/UCLASSIFY_INTEGRATION_GUIDE.md

 uClassify has been integrated to provide advanced sentiment analysis, mood detection, and language identification for better threat assessment and evidence analysis.

+**Important**: The integration uses a Vercel serverless function to avoid CORS issues.
+All API calls are proxied through `/api/uclassify` endpoint.

 ---

 ## 🔑 Setup Instructions